-Students with Disabilities: If you believe that you need accommodations for a disability, please contact the Office of Disability Services (ODS), http://disabilityservices.syr.edu, located in Room 303 of 804 University Avenue, or call 315-443-4498 for an appointment to discuss your needs and the process for requesting accommodations.
-ODS is responsible coordinating disability-related accommodations and will issue students with documented disabilities Accommodation Authorization Letters, as appropriate.
-Since accommodations may require early planning and generally are not provided retroactively, please contact ODS as soon as possible.
-You are also welcome to contact me privately to discuss your academic needs although I cannot arrange for disability-related accommodations.
+Students with Disabilities: If you believe that you need academic adjustments (accommodations) for a disability, please contact the Office of Disability Services (ODS), visit the ODS website (http://disabilityservices.syr.edu), located in Room 309 of 804 University Avenue, or call 315-443-4498 or TDD: 315-443-1371 for an appointment to discuss your needs and the process for requesting academic adjustments.
+ODS is responsible coordinating disability-related academic adjustments and will issue students with documented Disabilities Accommodation Authorization Letters, as appropriate.
+Since academic adjustments may require early planning and generally are not provided retroactively, please contact ODS as soon as possible.